Immerse yourself in nature without limits, with the sensational and impressive landscapes of Greenland.

 My days are spent blowing cold embers to rekindle the fire, heating water for tea, running a photography time-lapse, collecting firewood, watching the weather, spotting the next passage of the river to cross, and finding a place for the campsite.

 These simple actions take on new meaning when you live minimally, and are so close to nature.
 I’ve been fortunate enough to experience this on different expeditions, wandering through various countries and landscapes.

 Benefiting from these experiences has allowed me to have a better understanding and appreciation of protecting the environment, and preserving age-old Arctic traditions and customs.

-As I’ve gone on long hikes and revelled in the beauty of a wild place, it’s always been important to take care of the fragile and unique beauty of places like Greenland.
-The landscape is so unreal that pictures carry only a sliver of the magic.
+As I’ve gone on long hikes and reveled in the beauty of a wild place, it’s always been important to take care of the fragile and unique beauty of places like Greenland.
+The landscape is so unreal that pictures carry only a sliver of magic.
 But my hope is that they inspire others to seek out traveling to these places for their own peace and serenity.

 I arrived in Greenland with a very heavy backpack, loaded with food and water.
 Over time our resources depleted, making our bags lighter – but now I am filled with memories and emotions from my time here.

 I believe that photography can make a real connection to people, and can be used as a positive tool for understanding the challenges and opportunities of tomorrow.
 Photos can convey so much to a person, and now that I’m going home, I’m ready for my next adventure.